IsaacNicholls1/vin-rouge/README.md

 - Throughout the project's development, Copilot also served as an invaluable debugging and problem-solving tool.
 Whether I encountered specific error messages or stumbled upon unexpected issues, Copilot provided insightful suggestions that greatly expedited the troubleshooting process.
 Its ability to offer solutions, based on context, helped me overcome roadblocks efficiently, saving me both time and effort.

-- GitHub Copilot significantly contributed to the development of my site's front end by providing efficient code suggestions and auto-completions, which streamlined the implementation of interactive features and responsive design elements.
+- Copilot significantly contributed to the development of my site's front end by providing efficient code suggestions and auto-completions, which streamlined the implementation of interactive features and responsive design elements.

 - Copilot's ability to generate ideas and offer alternative solutions has fostered continuous improvement, making the development process more efficient and effective.
 Overall, Copilot's support has significantly contributed to the project's success by enhancing both the technical and user experience aspects.
 - I found it very useful overall and saved me a great deal of time, however I found when using it, it needed a close eye kept on it as it sometimes adds in extra closing tags and code that is sometimes not needed.